 Intermodal transportation is another option that shippers might not have considered if they have traditionally relied on single modes.
 Rail transport is usually less expensive than trucking, but a combination of the two might be the best way to stay in budget and on time.

 Yet another way that mode flexibility can help is by minimizing your use of more expensive shipping options.
-If your customer needs just part of what you ship sooner than later, you will likely expedited shipping for an entire shipment.
+If your customer needs just part of what you ship sooner than later, you will likely expedite shipping for an entire shipment.
 But you may be able to reduce costs by expediting only the freight that must get there fast and use less expensive modes for the rest of the shipment.

 2. Explore Opportunities to Consolidate Shipments